 - How worried do you think you would be in a severe market decline?

-- What kind of investments keep you up at night?
+- What type of investments keep you up at night?

-How Does Your Risk Tolerance Influence Your Decision to Buy an Annuity?
+How Does Risk Tolerance Influence an Investment Portfolio?